 The curriculum for the minor seeks to combine the liberal arts (ethics, social sciences, science and technology) with courses that focus on the practice of sustainability (mostly housed in the professional schools).
 The goal is to combine a strong foundation in Catholic teaching with an understanding of current scholarship and practical skills that students can take with them when they venture out into the workforce.

-One course in each category:
+Two courses in each category:

 Total: 18 credit hours

 Click here for approved course offerings.
 Please note that the list provided is intended as a guide.
 Students are required to confirm that courses they intend to enroll for are actually offered in the semester they intend to take them.
 In addition, please note the following: